Mental health in the workplace: 4 common issues - Oak Engage

 How to improve workplace mental health

 Workplace mental health should always be approached with caution.
 As we discussed earlier, there are different ways poor mental health can present itself and it’s important to tackle these appropriately.
 It's important to bear in mind the breath of mental illnesses.

-A measured approach should be taken int account, bearing in mind the overall diversity of mental health.
+A measured approach should be taken into account.
 It all starts with open, honest conversations.
 How you enable this and you get the information will depend on your workforce, but regardless it starts with leadership.

 ‘With communication that connects leadership to the workforce you help to build more of a community spirit within the organisation.
 An open door policy with a direct link to everyone in the business is one way to achieve this.’